PoinT GOResearch

 Tempo Eccentric Push-Up: Maximize Chest Stimulus

-3-5 second eccentric tempo push-ups for maximum chest and tricep time under tension.
+3-5 second eccentric tempo push-ups for maximum chest and tricep hypertrophy — mechanisms, progression ladder, programming templates, and velocity-based

 Tempo Eccentric Push-Up: Maximize Chest Stimulus